IBM-Bluemix-Docs/visual-recognition/faqs-vr-plans.md

 {:shortdesc: .shortdesc}
 {:external: target="_blank" .external}
 {:faq: data-hd-content-type='faq'}
+{:deprecated: .deprecated}

 ---

 # FAQs about {{site.data.keyword.visualrecognitionshort}} plans
 {: #vr-plans-faqs}

 {{site.data.keyword.visualrecognitionfull}} is discontinued.
 Existing instances are supported until 1 December 2021, but as of 7 January 2021, you can't create instances.
-Any instance that is provisioned on 1 December 2021 will be deleted.
+Any instance that exists on 1 December 2021 will be deleted.
 {: deprecated}

 FAQs for {{site.data.keyword.visualrecognitionshort}} plans might include questions about plan features or pricing.
 To find all FAQs for {{site.data.keyword.cloud}}, see our [FAQ library](/docs/faqs).
 {: shortdesc}

-## What are my plan options?
-{: #plans}
-{: faq}

-The {{site.data.keyword.visualrecognitionshort}} service offers a Standard plan.
-Unlike other Watson services, {{site.data.keyword.visualrecognitionshort}} does not currently offer other tiers, such as Premium.
-You can [explore the catalog page](https://{DomainName}/catalog/visual-recognition){: external} for complete plan details.

 ## What is the definition of event in a pricing plan?
 {: #event}